 LDC is focused on overcoming the above challenges and executing its capital and maintenance programs.
 It uses a variety of asset and project management tools to implement its plans, measures progress on a recurring short interval basis, and regularly monitors and manages the health of its assets.
+LDC is also extensively engaged in regional planning activities and processes with the IESO to ensure the adequacy of the regional transmission system serving the City of Toronto.
 However, if LDC is unable to carry out these plans in a timely and optimal manner or becomes subject to significant unforeseen equipment failures, equipment performance will degrade.
 Such degradation may compromise the reliability of distribution assets, climate change readiness, the ability to deliver sufficient electricity and/or customer supply security and increase the costs of operating and maintaining these assets.
+Similarly, there is no certainty that regional planning efforts controlled by external governing agencies and regulators will address all electricity supply matters as identified by LDC.

 Toronto Hydro may also fail to accurately measure customer electricity consumption, respond to and address customer service issues or bill customers correctly or on time (including meter to cash management).
 In order to provide timely and accurate billing and customer service, Toronto Hydro has implemented a number of policies, procedures and guidelines including those related to metering, accounts receivable and connections/disconnections.
 Toronto Hydro monitors metering/billing accuracy, customer communications and customer service quality on an ongoing basis.
+As noted above under "COVID-19 Pandemic Considerations", Toronto Hydro has implemented a number of provincial government and OEB-based programs, including changes to commodity prices, as well as its own initiatives such as extensions of disconnect moratoriums and reductions in late payment charges, in order to assist customers.